chrisjackson-pellicle/paragone-nf/README.md

 - **`02_alignments`**

   Contains fasta files of untrimmed and trimmed alignments for your paralog fasta files and outgroups.
+Alignments are performed with [mafft][5] or and/or [Clustal Omega][6].
 Trimming is performed using [trimal][1] using the settings `-gapthreshold 0.12 -terminalonly -gw 1`.

 - **`03_alignments_hmmcleaned`**